My Digital Footprint

 Identifying and harnessing meaningful learning experiences that are unique and in response to your community.

 Be alert to these opportunities within your local community, to design learning that is personalised and inclusive and takes into account your learners' aspirations, interests, identity, language and culture.
-The example below was designed to engage learners from one of our schools to enrich local curriculum connections.
+Example below were selected to engage learners from Tāmaki schools to enrich local curriculum connections.